-Wearing heavy blingy lehengas in shades of red and maroon for your wedding day is passe.
-The fashion forward brides now prefer wearing lightweight lehengas made of net, chiffon or silk.
-Not only the fabric, even the colours are undergoing a transformation with black, white and pastels gaining a lot of preference.
-Still looking for inspiration for your wedding trousseau?
+Wearing heavy blingy lehengas in shades of red and maroon for your wedding day is no longer the norm.
+The fashion-forward brides of today prefer wearing lightweight lehengas made of net, chiffon, or silk.
+Not only the fabric, but even the colours are undergoing a transformation with black, white, and pastels gaining a lot of preference.
+Looking for inspiration for your wedding trousseau?
 Take a cue from these options:

 Try this Pooja Rajpal Jaggi cape lehenga.
-The intricate emrboidery will make you look like a fairy tale princess on your special day.
+The intricate embroidery will make you look like a fairy tale princess on your special day.

-The Bridal Touch: Add some colour with dazzling rubies and diamond necklace and earrings set.
-Don’t be shy to wear big rocks – you deserve all the attention you will get.
+The Bridal Touch: Add some colour with a set of dazzling rubies and diamond necklace and earrings.
+Don’t be wary of big rocks, you deserve all the attention you will get.

 Defy all the naysayers who are against black for a wedding look with this Malasa creation.
 The flowy lehenga looks both traditional and edgy — just like you.

 The Bridal Touch: Wear a black opal maang tika with deep kohl in your eyes and bright red lips.
 Now here’s a look that says you own the stage.

 3. Soft pastels

 Look feminine without the bling in this Bhumika Grover jacket lehenga.
 These soft hues will especially look good if you have a day-time wedding.